+Project Title Home Repair

+• 3

+Project ID

+Target Areas Citywide

+Priority Need(s) Addressed Assistance for homeowners

+Annual Goals Supported Preserve and expand the supply of affordable housing

+Funding CDBG: \$6,205,599

-Project Title Home Repair Project ID 3 Target Areas Citywide Priority Need(s) Addressed Assistance for homeowners Annual Goals Supported Preserve and expand the supply of affordable housing Funding CDBG: \$6,145,007 Description This project will fund HCD's Home Repair Program, which supports home repair and rehabilitation services for single family homes owned by low- and moderate-income Houstonians.
-This project includes activity delivery costs.
+Description This project will support rehabilitation services for single family homes owned by low- and moderate-income persons and includes activity delivery costs.
 The total funding amount includes projected CDBG program income in the amount of \$200,219 to be expended on home repair activities.
-The proposed target date for completing this activity will be June 30, Target Date 2026.
-6/30/2026 • Estimate the number and types of families that will benefit from the proposed activities Activities are proposed to benefit approximately 18 low- and moderate- income households, many of which will be in the lower income categories or include household members who have a disability or are under 18 years of age.
+The proposed target date for completing this activity will be June 30, 2026.

+Target Date 6/30/2026

+Estimate the number and types of families that will benefit from the proposed activities Activities are proposed to benefit approximately 18 low- and moderate-income households, many of which will be in the lower income categories or include household members who have a disability or are under 18 years of age.

 Location Description Location of assistance will be determined through an application process.

 Planned Activities Planned activities may include providing home repair, activity delivery, and addressing lead-based paint hazards.
-Goal Outcome Indicator 18 Homeowner Housing Units Rehabilitated

-Project Title Homeownership Assistance Project ID 4 Target Areas Citywide Priority Need(s) Addressed Assistance for homebuyers Annual Goals Supported Expand homeownership opportunities Funding CDBG: \$2,090,684 Description This project funds HCD's Homebuyer Assistance Program, which improves the affordability of homeownership for low- and moderate- income residents by providing deferred, forgivable loans in the form of downpayment, closing cost, principle buy down, and other assistance.
+Project Title Homeownership Assistance Project ID 4 Target Areas Citywide Priority Need(s) Addressed Assistance for homebuyers Annual Goals Supported Expand homeownership opportunities Funding CDBG: \$2,100,590 Description HCD improves the affordability of homeownership for low- and moderate-income residents by providing deferred, forgivable loans in the form of downpayment, closing cost, principle buy down, and other assistance.
 The total funding amount includes projected CDBG program income in the amount of \$200,219 to be expended on homeownership assistance activities.
 The expected activities include activity delivery.
 The proposed target date for completing this activity will be June 30, 2025.
 Target Date 6/30/2025 Estimate the number and types of families that will benefit from the proposed activities Activities are proposed to benefit 33 of low- and moderate-income households.
 Location Description Location of assistance will be determined through an application process.
 Planned Activities Planned activities include providing homebuyer assistance, closing costs, principle buy down, and other similar direct financial assistance.
 Goal Outcome Indicator 33 Households Assisted: Direct Financial Assistance to Homebuyers